tury3001/tury3001/README.md

 I started coding with BASIC and Assembler when I was at school 👦.
 Then, I continued learning to code in C.

-At the university I discovered strange and new technologies and finally I arrived to the web development world 💪.
+At the university I discovered a wide range of technologies like Pascal, Java, C#, C++ and Prolog among others.
+But before that I'd already been researched and tested web programming languages and frameworks 💪.
+That was when I decided to be a web developer.

-Since then I've been working mostly with PHP ✨ and its ecosystem (WordPress, Zend Framework and Laravel), but in the last years I set aside PHP and moved to Node.js ✨ and all the JavaScript world 🌏.
+Since then I've been working mostly with PHP ✨ and its ecosystem (WordPress, Zend Framework, Laravel, OpenCart and PrestaShop), but in the last years I set aside PHP and moved to Node.js ✨ and all the JavaScript world 🌏.

 Even though I consider myself a back-end developer 🧌, I like to code in front-end technologies too 👨‍🎨.
 Nowadays I enjoy coding in React and Vue.js.
 Many of my repositories in GitHub are front-end projects.